 If I had a dollar for every time my wife asked me “what is that new….. tech box for?”
 I’d be a very rich man.
 “Tech box” is her generic for all of the hubs, gateways, bridges, access points, and — more recently — smart speakers I’ve installed at home through the years.
+Never mind finding my asus router ip address, it will take me long enough to find the correct router in the mess that is our “tech box”.
 Her nomenclature may be off, but she’s spot on with all of the smart things in the house: They really cause a lot of clutter.

 Ever since I suggested that Google should make a smart home hub, I’ve been thinking about all of this clutter.
 Why aren’t there more combination devices for the smart home that incorporate some of these features?
 An easy place to start would be putting some extra radios and smarts in new mesh router systems so they can act as hubs too.